Submissions

 (d) Ethics committee approval letter no. with a scanned copy of the letter is mandatory for all original research articles.
 Write the CTRI registration number and its URL in case of a clinical trial.

-(g) Conflicts of Interest of each author/ contributor.
+(g) Conflicts of interest of each author/contributor.

 (i) The name, address, e-mail, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs, if that information is not included in the manuscript itself.